gquintanaorti/kernel_regression_of_3d_shapes/README.md

 * **Accelerated code**:
   It is written in both the R and the C programming languages.
-  This code uses R code and also some C code to accelerate the most compute-intensive part of the process.
+  This code uses R code to perform the basic work, and then some C code to accelerate the most compute-intensive part of the process.
   It requires the `mvtnorm` R package and a high-performance `BLAS` (Basic Linear Algebra Subroutines) library, which is usually included in the R programming frameworks.

 In both cases, the following R packages can be very useful to visualize and save the obtained shapes:
-`scatterplot3d`, `shapes`, and `rgl`.
+`scatterplot3d`, and `rgl`.

-Both variants can be found in the `mdl_kernel_regression_in_shape_space.R` file.
+Both variants can be found
+in the `mdl_kernel_regression_in_shape_space.R` file.

 The code supplied do not require any installation if you just want to use the basic code.